UniMath/agda-unimath/src/trees/multivariable-polynomial-functors.lagda.md

 {{#concept "Multivariable polynomial functors" Agda=polynomial-functor}} are a generalization of the notion of
 [polynomial endofunctors](trees.polynomial-endofunctors.md) to the case of families of types (variables).
-Given a family of types `A : J → Type` and a type family `B : I → {j : J} → A j → Type` over `A`, we have a multivariable polynomial functor `𝑃 A B` with action on type families given by
+Given a type family `A : J → Type` and a type family `B : I → {j : J} → A j → Type` over `A`, we have a multivariable polynomial functor `𝑃 A B` with action on type families given by